Skip to Content

 Graves at Douamount in France

 Take time to tour the grounds.
-You will find sections showing respect for the different groups of soldiers making up the French army: Muslims, Jewish, and Christian.
+You will find sections showing respect for the different groups of soldiers making up the French army: Muslims, Jews, and Christians.

 The enormity of the complex will give you a great perspective on the number of lives lost.